 Zine from the CancerGram 1 of 18, covering events that happened in the summer of 2014.

-I was having trouble peeing sometimes.
+I was having trouble peeing.
 I saw the commercials and thought that I had normal 40 year old men’s prostate issues.
-It was something I was aware of, but didn’t think of that often.
+It was something I was aware of, but didn’t think about very often.
 I was living in Toledo, OH and teaching at BGSU.
 It wasn’t a great year.
 I had lost the opportunity at Davidson College through crazy circumstances.
 I was devastated.

-I found myself living along in Toledo for the year, teaching 3D animation and wondering what would come next.
-I taught a lot and didn’t have many friends.
+I found myself living by my self that year, teaching 3D animation and wondering what would come next.
+I taught four classes per semester and didn’t have much time for friends.
 I spent a lot of time alone, prepping my classes, applying for jobs, and making art.
-One night a broke open a tub of frosting instead of a pint of ice cream.
+One evening I broke open a tub of frosting instead of a pint of ice cream.
 In the middle of the night I woke up feeling like I needed to urinate, but I couldn’t.
 I drank a lot of water to try to flush my system, but even though I could pee sometimes, the discomfort just turned into pain.
-I was able to get some relief and comfort in the warm tub, so that’s where I sat.
+I was able to get some relief and comfort in the warm tub, so that’s where I stay for most of the night.

 The next day I took a walk and drank more water, but I wasn’t getting better.
 I was waiting for it to pass, for my body to right itself, but it couldn’t.
 Late that night I was in so much pain that I gave up and went to the emergency room.
 By that time, I felt that my right testicle was going to explode.
 But when I really tried to find the source of the pain, it wasn’t in my testicle, it was somehow behind it.